Proud to announce the release of Google Antigravity, a new agent-first IDE focused on multi-agent and browser control.

 Varun Mohan and I were invited onto the Syntax Podcast to discuss the Windsurf Editor, the first AI agent-powered code editor.
-We also talked about its origin story, the benefits of agentic superpowers, technical challengs, and much more.
+We also talked about its origin story, the benefits of agentic superpowers, technical challenges, and much more.

 As one of the engineers who built the Windsurf Editor and the new web search feature, I wanted to share a deep dive on how it works and how to unlock its full potential.